Find out about surgery to have a new breast shape made using your own body tissue after mastectomy.

 The rectus abdominis muscle is in your abdomen and runs from your breastbone to your pubic bone.
 For a TRAM flap reconstruction the surgeon takes part of this muscle, with its skin, fat, and blood vessels.
 They move it to your chest wall to make a new breast.

-Whichever type of TRAM flap you have, the surgeon will stitch up your abdomen in a similar way to having a tummy tuck.
+The surgeon will stitch up your abdomen in a similar way to having a tummy tuck.

 After the operation, you stay on bed rest for about 48 hours.
 You have a tube draining urine from your bladder (a catheter) so you don't have to get up.
 Your room will be kept very warm to encourage a good blood flow to the flap.